Nicholas de Balmyle: Early career

 As a graduate, Nicholas is first found active at St Andrews in the entourage of Gamelin, Bishop of St Andrews, in 1259.
 He does not appear very often in any witness lists during the following few decades, but does appear along with other St Andrews clerics witnessing a charter of William, Earl of Mar at Falkland on 21 January 1268.

 He disappeared from the records until found as Official to the Archdeacon of Lothian (1283 × 1285).
 It is possible that during this period, he left Scotland for further study.
 The position of Official was held under the absentee Archdeacon of Lothian, Adam de Gullane, and afterwards, Archdeacon William Frere, and was probably held along with the post of vicar of Haddington; the latter he definitely held by 1295.
 Nicholas is found as Official in a document dating certainly between 1273 and 1285, a document which can probably be more precisely dated to between 1283 and 1285.

 He was pastor of the church of Calder Comitis, Midlothian, by September 1296.
 Both churches were indirectly under the patronage of the Bishop of St Andrews, William Fraser.
 The rector of Haddington was St Andrews Cathedral Priory and although the church of Calder Comitis was normally under the patronage of the Mormaer of Fife, at that point in time the wardship of the young mormaer's lands was being held by the Bishop of St Andrews.

 On 6 November 1292, he acted as a substitute auditor on behalf of John de Balliol at Berwick in the Great Cause.
-The latter was the legal process by which Edward I, King of the English, mediated the succession dispute to the Scottish throne, the end result of which Balliol was selected by King Edward to be king on condition of open subordination.
+The latter was the legal process by which Edward I, King of the English, mediated the succession dispute to the Scottish throne, the result of which Balliol was selected by King Edward to be king on condition of open subordination.

 Nicholas attended King John's first parliament in February 1293 at Scone.
 He is found witnessing a charter at Newbattle Abbey on 20 November 1293, as Archdeacon William Frere's Official, and on 20 December is mentioned by Frere as a commissary of the Official of the diocese of St Andrews appointed to adjudicate on 4 January 1294, a case involving Kelso Abbey.
 He witnessed a charter along with Archdeacon Frere and Bishop William Fraser at Inchmurdo on 13 February 1295.